wout/rosetta/README.md

 ### Rosetta is 10x faster than similar libraries
-Benchmarking against other libraries which also use YAML or JSON files for locales, Rosetta is about 10x faster than any other library.
+Benchmarking against other libraries which also use YAML or JSON files for locales, Rosetta is about 10x faster than any other one.

 For simple translations: